revault/research/watchtower.md

 - Since WTs are funded from co-owned funds, a stakeholder can set up a strict spend policy, and essentially have the other stakeholders pay for the enforcement of that policy even if their spend policy would not have dissallowed a spend.
 - Stakeholders are not incentivised to delay their WT's broadcast of Cancel Tx, since they are not paying for it out of their own pocket

+Counter arguments to re-filling WT wallets directly from the main wallet:
+- Funds on each WT wallet are negligible when compared with the funds at stake (e.g. a $100M in the vaults but only $1k in each WT wallet).
+- Introducing complexity for this so small divergence of incentives is likely to do more harm than good (more complex software => more bugs, more complex routine => less user friendly, more reliance on human verification => less human verification after some time)
+- This may not be feasible at all (low number of vaults)

 #### WT wallets funded from an external source

 To refill their WT wallets from an external source (e.g. buying BTC on an exchange), there should be a two transaction process.
-The withdrawal transaction from the exchange, and the Feebump Tx generating outputs for the WT wallet.
+The withdrawal transaction from the exchange (or from their personal wallet, or otherwise), and the Refill Tx generating outputs for the WT wallet.
-Either the stakeholders should each have their own individual _feebumping wallet_ to craft Feebump Txs, or the WT should craft its own Feebump Txs.
-This is necessary as an intermediate step (e.g. between the exchange and the WT wallet) to ensure that Feebump Txs are constructed properly, with a well structured output set and with sufficient amounts.
+Either the stakeholders should each have their own individual _refill wallet_ to craft Refill Txs, or the WT should craft its own Refill Txs.
+This is necessary as an intermediate step (e.g. between the exchange and the WT wallet) to ensure that Refill Txs are constructed properly, with a well structured output set and with sufficient amounts.
 No guarantees can be made about the formatting of Txs from the external source, so this should not be relied upon.
-Also, the feebumping algorithm depends on _confirmed_ UTxOs, and so feebumping Txs are broadcast in advanced.
+Also, the feebumping algorithm depends on _confirmed_ UTxOs, and so Refill Txs are broadcast in advanced.

 The main user experience benefit of this approach is that there needn't be agreement among stakeholders to refill a watchtower.
 Stakeholders act independently to secure the operation of their own WT.
 Roughly, the UX is like this:

+[Refill wallet operated by Stakeholder]
 - Notifaction that WT balance is low
+If re-fill wallet is low:
     - Buy BTC on exchange or OTC
-- Withdraw BTC (to feebump wallet or WT wallet) if feebump wallet:
+    - Withdraw BTC to refill wallet
 - Click re-fill WT
 - Plug in HW, and visually verify that the HW displays a reasonable Tx (amount, descriptor) if OK:
     - Click sign on the HW
     - Broadcast
     else:
     - stop? how to proceed?
-Laptop compromised else if WT wallet:
+Laptop compromised

+[WT crafts its own refill Txs]
+- Notifaction that WT balance is low
+- Buy BTC on exchange or OTC
+- Withdraw BTC to WT wallet
 - Notification that WT balance is refilled

-The feebump wallet approach has worse UX (more steps).
+The case where the refill wallet is operated by the stakeholder has worse UX (more steps).
-Directly filling the WT wallet is much simpler, as the Feebump Txs can be automated.
+Directly filling the WT wallet is much simpler, as the Refill Txs can be automated.

-In terms of the security of funds in transit, the feebump wallet approach relies on both the HW and the WT wallet not being compromised, whereas the WT wallet approach doesn't rely on the stakeholders HW being secure.
+In terms of the security of funds in transit, the stakeholder-operated refill wallet approach relies on both the HW and the WT wallet not being compromised, whereas the WT wallet approach doesn't rely on the stakeholders HW being secure.

 There is a risk that the stakeholder is unable to aquire BTC from an external source.
 They should have multiple options.
-If they fail to refill the wallet, they will eventually fail in enforcing their own spend policy.
+If they fail to refill the WT wallet, they will eventually fail in enforcing their own spend policy.
+Moreover, the "WT wallet low" warning notification comes before a "WT wallet cannot accept more delegations" type of message.

 From a whole system point of view, there is an incentive for stakeholders to be greedy with respect to WT fees.
 This could mean delaying the broadcast of Cancel Txs, to allow another stakeholder to incurr the cost.
 We expect the nominal amount of bitcoin to be reserved for WT wallets to be negligible compared to the amount at stake within the main wallet.
 Therefor this slight incentive to be greedy should not be a major concern.
 It can be alleviated by the company compensating stakeholders.

 Concluding remarks:
 - The precident of stakeholders signing 'bypass-like' Txs does not exist if WT wallets are funded from an external source.
-- Coupling the security of the protocol with the availability of external sources of BTC might unwise, unless the stakeholders ensure they have multiple options
+- Coupling the security of the protocol with the availability of external sources of BTC might be unwise, unless the stakeholders ensure they have multiple options
 - The user experience of buying BTC from an external source intuitively seems better than requiring multi-party signing routine